Dedham, Maine

 Dedham is a town in Hancock County, Maine, United States.
 The population was 1,648 at the 2020 census.
 The town includes the site of a Cold War airplane crash on Bald Mountain.

 Geography

 According to the United States Census Bureau, the town has a total area of 44.38 sqmi, of which 39.33 sqmi is land and 5.05 sqmi is water.

 The small village corporation of Lucerne-in-Maine lies in a summer resort area along Phillips Lake near the center of the town.
 It is part of Dedham but has limited taxing and regulatory authority separate from the town's.
 The Lucerne-in-Maine Village Corp. was established in 1927 to give part-time residents a voice in how the village was run.
 In 2017 the village considered dissolving, but continues as a quasi-municipal corporation as of January 2025.

 History

 Dedham, Maine, was named after Dedham, Massachusetts.
+The town was first settled in 1810 by Nathan Phillips, for whom Phillips Lake is named.